MicrosoftDocs/entra-docs/docs/architecture/authenticate-applications-and-users.md

 - [Microsoft Entra ID for Independent Software Developers](guide-for-independent-software-developers.md) describes how to use this cloud-based identity and access management service to enable employees to access resources with your application.
 - [Establish applications in the Microsoft Entra ID ecosystem](establish-applications.md) describes how to use the [Microsoft Entra admin center](https://entra.microsoft.com/) or the Microsoft Graph API to register apps in a Microsoft Entra ID tenant.
-- [Authorize applications, resources, and workloads](authorize-applications-resources-workloads.md) discusses authorization when an individual human interacts with and directs an application, when APIs act on behalf of a user, and when applications or services work independently.
+- [Authorize applications, resources, and workloads](authorize-applications-resources-workloads.md) discusses authorization when an individual human interacts with and directs an application, when APIs act for a user, and when applications or services work independently.
 - [Customize tokens](customize-tokens.md) helps you to build security into applications with ID tokens and access tokens from Microsoft Entra ID.
 It describes the information that you can receive in Microsoft Entra ID tokens and how you can customize them.